 You are called to shepherd your wife.
 You are the leader.
 You are the protector.
 This will look different depending on the type of woman you marry.
 So if you are looking for a wife, keep this in mind.
 If you are already married, start paying more attention to the woman to whom you made vows.

 Is the woman brash and outspoken?
-Your primary work will be helping her grow a gentle and quiet spirit.
+Your primary work will be to help her cultivate a gentle, quiet spirit.

 Is the woman timid and complacent?
-Your primary work will be in pulling her out of her shell and nurturing the habit of hospitality.
+Your primary work will be to pull her out of her shell and nurture the habit of hospitality.

 Is she someone who doesn’t pay much attention to money?
-Your primary work will be in helping her instill financial discipline.
+Your primary work will be to help her instill some financial discipline.

 Is she a bombshell who knows it and loves showing off?
 Your primary work will be to inculcate humility and modesty.